taftap8/apex_real_estate/README.md

 ### Project 3 - What would a house in Apex, NC sell for a year from now?

-Sub question 1: is there a predictable seasonal swing in price Sub question 2: Estimate house sale price by various features/ attributes Compare single family home and townhouses
-November 2020
+Sub question 1: Is there a better time of the year to seel my house?
+Sub question 2: Can we forecast home prices in Apex for 2021?

 ### Problem:
 1. Dataset: MLS Triangle Area
-2. What ML approach(es):
+2. What ML approach(es): Used tensorflow sequential becuase our number of predictors and need for a numerical outcome as opposed to a categorical.
+  * Chose MSE to measure our loss because it was predictive
+  * Built two models, one for single family homes and one for townhomes.
 3. Repository: https://github.com/taftap8/apex_real_estate